konradmalik/neovim-flake/readme.md

 Neovim in nix.

--   keeps all neovim config in lua as it's supposed to be
+-   keeps all Neovim config in lua as it's supposed to be
 -   uses nix for system dependencies, plugins and packaging

 ## Things to note

--   uses `NVIM_APPNAME` to differentiate from other neovim instances.
+-   uses `NVIM_APPNAME` to differentiate from other Neovim instances.
 It's set to `neovim-pde` or `neovim-pde-hm` for home-manager (configurable).

 ### Home Manager